Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where paradrops didn't take cell passability and bridges into account.
 - Fix a bug where carryalls assign their ROT to the unit they're carrying.
 - Teams attacking a BwP now take zones into account.
+- Fix a bug where placed buildings were not revealed to allies, only the player who placed down the building.